tyelrr/project/README.md

 ## Overview

 JSON Forms is a powerful library for building dynamic forms in React applications.
-This seed project provides a starting point for integrating JSON Forms into your React projectss.
+This seed project provides a starting point for integrating JSON Forms into your React projectssss

 ## File Structure